 Arthritis is associated with a wide array of comorbidities.
 Comorbidity means that more than one condition or disease is present in the same person at the same time.
 Comorbidities usually include chronic and long-term conditions that are able to make a significant impact on person’s quality of life.
 Other names used to describe comorbidities include multiple chronic conditions and multimorbidity.
+A number of arthritis comorbidities are known among them including obesity due to weight exerted on the joints and depression.
 In this article, we’re going to provide a useful insight into 11 arthritis comorbidities.

 1. Arthritis and Depression

 Arthritis is strongly associated with depression.
 In fact, a study conducted by Louise Murphy, PhD, director of the Arthritis Program in the Division of Population Health at the CDC and team of researchers.
 The study included about 1800 people who were 45 years of age or older.
 All participants have been diagnosed with some form of arthritis.

 Results of the study, published in the Arthritis Care & Research, revealed that 31% of participants had anxiety, while 18% had depression.
 However, less than half of all people who reported depression sought after professional help to resolve their problem.
 According to scientists, depression and arthritis are related because mental health problems are quite common in people with chronic diseases.

 People who suffer from diabetes are twice as likely to get arthritis as well.
 It happens because diabetes causes musculoskeletal changes which lead to symptoms like stiffness and joint pain, swelling, nodules under the skin etc.